 Discussion

 The study findings, that having incarcerated parents is associated with negative conditions experienced by sample incarcerated youth in juvenile and adult facilities in Michigan, are important today as the issue of mass imprisonment is addressed in the U.S. Use of Murray’s (2007) social exclusion framework was particularly helpful in the cluster analysis and produced clear clusters indicating the comorbidity between the disadvantage of parental incarceration and all of the types of social exclusion examined except “linguistic” exclusion.
 Murray suggests that offenders may experience social exclusion because they do not understand legal and court procedures and the law.
 We had hypothesized that sample youth who had parents who were ever imprisoned might instead have better knowledge and more negative perception of court procedures.
 The results showed insignificant differences between clusters with high rates of parental incarceration and other clusters.
 It looks like linguistic exclusion applies to offenders and their families in general.
 Whether they had parents who were ever incarcerated, the youth in this sample are a highly disadvantaged group.
 In fact, the majority of these offenders stated that they lacked adequate legal representation.
 Most courts in Michigan utilize court-appointed private contract attorneys, not public defenders who might have far more time to devote to the presentation of a case (Vandervort, 2001).
-Youth reported recognizing that their legal representation was inadequate, but their parents were poor and lacked the resources to secure a private defense attorney.
-Despite many court appearances they reported lacking knowledge of the law and of legal processing procedures.
 In recent years, numerous cases have come before state and federal courts to challenge convictions because offenders lacked proper representation (Vandervort, 2001).

-Clusters regarding social capital and material capital provide support for family resources, parental monitoring, and community conditions as important factors in the differences between youth with or without incarcerated parents.
+Clusters regarding social capital and material capital provide support for family resources, parental monitoring, and community conditions as important differences between youth with or without incarcerated parents.
 These youth engaged in many negative activities with peers, but they also lived in neighborhoods of declining quality and high mobility, as Testa and Furstenberg, 2002 and Sampson, et. al., 2002 have also documented.
-Not surprising, among the demographic variables, the overrepresentation of youth of color is significant despite the small sample of youth .

 Social exclusion because of family conditions in which these offenders grew up stand out and support the findings of most of previous research about the roles and behavior of the incarcerated parents in disadvantaging their children (Murray and Farrington, 2008; Cho, 2010; Eddy and Poehlmann, 2010; Johnson and Waldfogel, 2004).
 The family “negative life events scale” highlights many of the family structures and behaviors that profoundly influence the lives of these youth, even at very early ages.
 For example, when most parents have a substance abuse problem, it might well be expected that this would be related to similar behavior by their children.
 Although the overwhelming majority of these youth grew up in single parent families, those with incarcerated parents fared more poorly in terms of negative life events and overall quality of life than those without this disadvantage.
 The Department of Health and Human Services and the Office of Juvenile Justice and Delinquency Prevention have provided support for mentoring programs for these youth, and while the evaluation results show some positive outcomes, they also highlight the difficulties in serving these children of incarcerated parents effectively.